A blog formerly known as Bookishness / By Charles Matthews

 Cast: Vincent Spano, Michael Winslow, Kate Vernon, Jami Gertz, Zohra Lampert, Raymond Serra, Kenny Marino, Danny Jordano, Tom Mardirosian.
 Screenplay: Gregory K. Heller, Amos Poe.
 Cinematography: Oliver Wood.
 Production design: M. Nord Haggerty.
 Film editing: Graham Weinbren.
 Music: Nile Rodgers.

 In 1984, a cop show called Miami Vice revolutionized its genre with hip music and lots of style, transforming the city where it was set into a place where even wickedness looked good.
-In the same year, director Amos Poe tried to do something similar for New York, particularly the Lower East Side, with a movie called Alphabet City.
-He cast a 20-something actor, Vincent Spano, as Johnny, a 19-year-old factotum for the mob, and sent him cruising the city streets in a limited edition Pontiac Trans Am to the music of Nile Rodgers.
-The streets are hosed-down and shiny and the city lights are haloed by a fog filter.
-Johnny has a wife/partner/companion named Angie (Kate Vernon), who is an artist, and they live in a loft where she paints and tends to their infant daughter, while he cruises about, collecting from drug dealers like Lippy (Michael Winslow) and club owners who are paying the mob protection.
+In the same year, director Amos Poe tried to do something similar for the gangster movie in New York's Lower East Side with a movie called Alphabet City.
+He cast a 20-something actor, Vincent Spano, as Johnny, a 19-year-old sharp-dressing factotum for the mob, and sent him cruising the city streets in a limited edition Pontiac Trans Am to the music of Nile Rodgers.
+The movie's streets are hosed-down and shiny and the city lights are haloed by a fog filter.
+Johnny has a wife/partner/companion named Angie (Kate Vernon), who does abstract expressionist paintings and tends to their infant daughter in the loft where they live.
+He cruises about, collecting from drug dealers like Lippy (Michael Winslow) and club owners who pay the mob protection.
 But then the mob boss wants Johnny to torch an apartment building, which is a problem because Johnny's sister, Sophia (Jami Gertz), and his mother (Zohra Lampert) live there.
-Sophia is a party girl and Mama spends her time ironing while her latest boyfriend snoozes on the sofa before the TV, and Johnny has some trouble persuading them to vacate.
+We learn that Sophia is a party girl and Mama spends her time ironing while her latest boyfriend snoozes on the sofa before the TV, and Johnny has some trouble persuading them to vacate.
 So he decides to quit the mob and tries to persuade Angie that they should take the baby and run.
 Naturally, the mob sends out hit men and Johnny has to deal with them.
 And that's pretty much it.
-There are some good performances: Spano has real presence, and Winslow creates an amusingly quirky character for Lippy.
-But the clichés are as thick as the lens-created fog that blurs the streetlights.
-Alphabet City is worth watching only as an example of high '80s style, the style that MTV made ubiquitous, and if you want to see that, check out the reruns of Miami Vice.
+Spano has real presence, and Winslow creates an amusingly quirky character for Lippy, but the clichés are as pervasive as the lens-created fog that blurs the streetlights.
+Alphabet City is worth watching only as an example of the high '80s style that MTV made ubiquitous, but if you want to see that the reruns of Miami Vice are more worth watching.

 No comments: